Nara1469/note-taker-with-express/README.md

 ## About Task

-This assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
+This assignment is to modify the starter code to create an application called "Note Taker" that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.
 My task is to build the back end, connect the two, and then deploy the entire application to Heroku.

 > **Note**: The application’s front end was done.

+Upon launching the Note Taker application, a landing page with a link to a notes page will be uploaded.

+The notes page will look like with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column.

+If you enter a new note title and the note’s text, a Save icon appears in the navigation at the top of the page.
+When you click on the Save icon, the new note you have entered is saved and appears in the left-hand column with the other existing notes.

+All existing note in the list is shown in the left-hand column.
+Any note is chosen that note appears in the right-hand column.

+The Write icon in the navigation at the top of the page is clicked, then empty fields to enter a new note title and the note’s text in the right-hand column will appear.

 ## User Story